pvdhoef/minimal-nx-angular-monorepo/docs/README.md

 ### Use the library in the demoapp

-The libary creation tool generated a component `angular-demolib` under `libs/angular/demolib/src/lib`.
+The library creation tool generated a component `angular-demolib` under `libs/angular/demolib/src/lib`.

 Insert the following in `app.ts`: